chairclr/NoitaMap/README.md

 - View the world pixel scenes such as Orb Room backgrounds and Holy Mountain backgrounds
 - Pan and zoom around the world
 - Multithreaded loading for fast and user-friendly loading
-- Support for mulitple different gprahics APIs and platforms (D3D11 and OpenGL are the only ones tested, but Vulkan and Metal should work)
+- Support for mulitple different gprahics APIs and platforms (D3D11, Vulkan, and Metal)
+- Editing the world
+- Load enemies from area files

 ## Planned features
-- Editing the map
 - Proper backgrounds for the world
-- Better performance and memory usage
+- More comprehnsive controls and UI/UX

+## Screenshots
+- TODO